2015 Flickers' Youth Film Jury

 where they will have the chance to network and make contacts for their future.

-reviewed and acceptance notifications will go out.
+reviewed and acceptance notifications will go out. before the end of the month.
 The application and additional information will soon be up on our

 The Flickers Youth Jury program was created to support education through the